 The Law Clinic is a law office operated by the law school in which students actually represent clients, under supervision of a faculty member, for 3 hours course credit.
 Class meetings are also held twice a week.

-The Law Clinic represents indigent clients in the following areas: obtaining Social Security & SSI Disability benefits, family law cases/family violence cases, and issues relating to children.
+The Law Clinic represents indigent clients in the following areas: obtaining Social Security & SSI Disability benefits, family law cases/family violence cases, issues relating to children, and simple wills.

 Who Is Eligible to Enroll?

 Students who have completed at least 45 hours and are in good standing with no Honor Code violations.

 You will actually represent real clients in real cases in real hearings.
 You will interview and advise clients.
 You will prepare pleadings and legal briefs for your clients.
 You will conduct hearings as first chair, with an experienced attorney at your side as a “safety net.”

 This type of “hands on” experience is very difficult to obtain in the legal field prior to graduation.
 The Law Clinic experience helps you in class right away and helps you obtain a better job in the future.
 This is the type of experience most highly valued by employers.

 Professor Charlotte Hughart, who has practiced since 1977, Professor Celestina Contreras, who has practiced since 1990, and Adjunct Professor Karon Rowden, who has practiced for since 2001.

 How Many Hours of Credit?

 Enrollment is limited to 24 students per semester.
 Interested students will be interviewed prior to registration.
 Those selected are eligible to enroll in the Law Clinic.